sciZer0/7/v/README.md

 * highly-sustainable
 * highly-efficient
 * with over 50,000 TPS
-* with the native, decreasing total-supply token
+* with the native, decreasing-total-supply token
 * with over 100,000,000 owners of the native token
 * with the best Gini coefficient